Discord-Bot-Builder/Docs/faq/blocks.md

 <details>
   <summary>Example</summary>

-  These are the Options of your Block showen in DBB.
+  These are the Options of your Block showed in the DBB-Editor.
-  *If you Update Something here Please Restart DBB to see it there.*
+  *If you Update something here please restart the DBB-Editor to see it.*

   ### Basic Options